 When the peasants from the altiplano, the fertile farmland in the Andes, started appearing in strength in Lima in the mid 20th century, the political system didn’t know what to do with them, for after all, they represented a new interest that, if acknowledged, would demand a share in the distribution of political spoils.
 There was no place for them in the established redistributive state, not for employment, not for transportation, not for housing.
 The peasants solved their problem in a profoundly impressive way.
 They developed the tactic of “invasion,” a stylized act of collective violence, to create a beachhead into the city’s economy that the political system would be reluctant to challenge.
 In housing, this invasion would involve a group of people invading a piece of unused state land and immediately occupying it and setting up temporary shelters of woven matting according to a prearranged street plan.
 The members of the informal settlement would already have organized a democratic government competent to govern the settlement and perform the functions of the criminal and civil law.
-In street vending, itinerant peddlers would “invade” an area of sidewalk to set up stalls and sell prepared food, groceries, and common consumer durables.
+In street vending, the tactic was similar.
+Itinerant peddlers would “invade” an area of sidewalk to set up stalls and sell prepared food, groceries, and common consumer durables.
 Eventually, the street vendors would combine to build permanent markets and move off the street.
 In bus transportation, drivers would “invade” bus routes and deliver bus service to the city.
 About 90 percent of Lima’s bus service was informal.

-In Off the Books: The Underground Economy of the Urban Poor, Sudhir Alladi Venkatesh describes the result of his sociological research into work and life on the South Side of Chicago; it is the area just to the south of Hyde Park, where President Barack Obama flourished as an activist and a politician.
+In Off the Books: The Underground Economy of the Urban Poor, Sudhir Alladi Venkatesh describes the result of his sociological research into work and life on the South Side of Chicago; it is the area just to the south of Hyde Park, where a young Barack Obama flourished as an activist and a politician.
 Unskilled workers, unsurprisingly, supplement their government benefits with income from work that pays less than minimum wage and doesn’t get reported to the state welfare bureaucracies.
 This is not just a question of working casually for cash.
 Informal work often involves setting up a small business, defending informal ownership rights in a “pitch,” developing relationships with wholesalers, establishing credit and acquiring stock, and finding a place to store business equipment and stock.
 Informal workers do not operate in a social vacuum.
 They must negotiate with a variety of interests to be able to trade without harassment.
-They must square with police, with formal store managers, with the people living close to their business “pitch” and find a way to store their business equipment safely when they are not working.
+They must square with police, with formal store managers, with the people living close to their business “pitch” and must find a way to store their business equipment safely when they are not working.

 In Portfolios of the Poor: How the World’s Poor Live on $2 a Day Daryl Collins and co-authors relate how the poor in third-world cities, with irregular income, manage to save money: they have to, for with an irregular income from entrepreneurial activities like street trading, they must provide against a rainy day.
-Of course, these people use micro-finance when they can, and regular money-lenders when they must.
+Of course, these people use elite-sponsored micro-finance when they can, and the resort to regular money-lenders when they must.
 But most of their savings is done by depositing monies on an interest-free basis with friends.
 Why?
 Because it is safer than keeping all their savings at home, and more convenient than a commercial bank.
 Also, it sets up a network of trust in the neighborhood.